-- An upcoming remake of the NES DuckTales game will feature voice talent from the original DuckTales cartoon, including the 94 year-old Alan Young and the 95 year-old June Foray.
+- DuckTales Remastered, an HD remake of the NES DuckTales game features voice talent from the original DuckTales cartoon, including the 93 year old Alan Young and the 95 year old June Foray.

-- The exception being the voice actors that died.
+- The exception being the voice actors that died or retired.

 - While most of the characters in the Wacky Races video game for the Sega Dreamcast were voiced by soundalikes, three of them were voiced by the original actors: Janet Waldo as Penelope Pitstop, and John Stephenson as Luke and his co-pilot Blubber Bear.